oscm-journal/OSCMJournal.tex/README.md

 # OSCM Journal LaTeX Class File

-This README provides guidance on how to use the OSCM Journal LaTeX class file for preparing manuscripts for the[Operations and Supply Chain Management Journal](https://journal.oscm-forum.org/).
+This README provides guidance on how to use the OSCM Journal LaTeX class file for preparing manuscripts for the [Operations and Supply Chain Management Journal](https://journal.oscm-forum.org/).

 ## Overview